Essential Biodiversity Variables

 Six classes of Essential Biodiversity Variables

-An initial list of Essential Biodiversity Variables has been refined through extensive consultation and discussion, and are grouped into six classes.
+An initial list of Essential Biodiversity Variables has been refined through extensive consultation and discussion, and are grouped into six classes: Genetic Diversity; Population Abundance; Functional Diversity; Community Composition; Ecological Structure; and Ecological Function.

 The Essential Biodiversity Variables themselves represent an intermediate layer in between the data collected and the indicators that reveal trends in biodiversity change over time.

-Essential Biodiversity Variables form a useful conceptual model of the breadth of biodiversity and the ways in which it is changing.
-Using this model reveals that current biodiversity targets and their indicators mostly focus on a few Essential Biodiversity Variables, while other Essential Biodiversity Variables are poorly represented by internationally-agreed conservation policies.
+Essential Biodiversity Variables form a useful conceptual model of the breadth of biodiversity and the ways it is changing.
+This model reveals that current biodiversity targets and their indicators mostly focus on a few Essential Biodiversity Variables, while other Essential Biodiversity Variables are poorly represented by internationally-agreed conservation policies.
 Also, certain Essential Biodiversity Variables are particularly suited to identifying very rapid changes in biodiversity.

 Schmeller, D.S., L.V.
 Weatherdon, A. Loyau, J.-B. Mihoub, N.A.
 Brummitt, A. Bondeau, L. Brotons, Y. Gavish, I.R.
 Geijzendorffer, P. Haase, M. Kümmerlen, C. Martin, C.J.
 Marsh, D. Rocchini, H. Saarenmaa, S. Stoll & E. Regan, 2018.
 A suite of Essential Biodiversity Variables for detecting critical biodiversity change.
 Biological Reviews 93(1): 55–71. doi: 10.1111/brv.12332.